voschezang/coding-handbook/subjects/desire.md

 Desire consists of two parts:

 - Δ Quality.
 Difference in the quality of your experience.
 - Satisfaction.
-Being satisfie.
+Being satisfied.
 Positioning that has a high likelihood of satisfaction.

 Note that the expecation of improvement can be more pleasurable than obtaining the actual improvement.